ppreshant/qPCR-analysis/notes_qPCR.md

 ## RDML-linregPCR

-Verdict: **Linregpcr is abandoned for RAM project** due to baseline errors caused by early amplifications in 16s (high abundance)
+Verdict: **Linregpcr is abandoned for RAM project** due to baseline errors caused by early amplifications in 16s (high abundance) and no plateau for U64 probe assays
+- Could try to use for SYBR dye assays though?
+(19/5/22)

 ### Methodology questions

+- When is linregpcr workable?
+	- Plateau present
+	- Not too early amplifications
+	- Reasonable (?) baseline to plateau distance - [Tuomi, Jari Michael, et al. "Bias in the Cq value observed with hydrolysis probe based quantitative PCR can be corrected with the estimated PCR efficiency value." _Methods_ 50.4 (2010): 313-322.](https://www-sciencedirect-com.ezproxy.rice.edu/science/article/pii/S1046202310000538?via%3Dihub)
+	> An important factor influencing the baseline estimation is the baseline-to-plateau distance (Δ_Rn_) in the raw, i.e. not baseline corrected, data.
+This distance is determined by intrinsic properties of the fluorescent reporter and on the primer and probe concentrations .. Δ_Rn_ values recorded with hydrolysis probes, however, are reported to be significantly lower due to the use of FRET based chemistries that display inefficient quenching.
+For these chemistries it is important to choose a reporter/quencher pair that gives the largest baseline-to-plateau difference.
+This will facilitate the estimation of the correct baseline value and thus reduce the variation in observed PCR efficiency values

+	> .
+In optimized DNA dye-based assays, baseline fluorescence is below 1% of the fluorescence at the end of the PCR run; in probe-based assays the baseline may still be as high as 10% of the observed fluorescence.
+[Web based linregpcr, BMCbioinformatics, 2021](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-04306-1)

+Standards
 - Can standards be combined post processing or does threshold need to be the same?
 	- Standards will have their own efficiency (_expected due to DNA context, different contaminant concentrations etc._).
 So it needs to be analyzed separately anyways/the algorithm takes care if identified as calibrant? _I don't see any mathematical problem with using different threshold -- it is set after wol is identified, in the window of the linear region anyway right?__
 - Should the standard calibrant be diluted or not? _dilution introduces errors, not diluting will increase chances of NTC for future runs_